 The Equal Pay Act (EPA) is a law that protects against discrimination in the workplace by requiring that a man and woman employee be paid equal wages for doing equal work in the same establishment.
 When conducting an EPA analysis, it is important to note that the jobs do not need to be identical, but they must be substantially equal.
 Substantially equal means that the jobs require substantially similar skill, effort, and responsibility; are performed under similar working conditions; and are within the same establishment.
 The determination of whether jobs are substantially similar is based on the job content, not title.

 Wage differentials are allowed within fair labor practices if based on particular criteria such as rank/tenure, merit, quantity or quality of production, or factors other than sex.
-These criterion are known as the "affirmative defenses" that employers must prove apply when paying different employee wages.
+These criteria are known as the "affirmative defenses" that employers must prove apply when paying different employee wages.
 When an employer resolves a pay differential, no employee’s pay may be reduced.
-The employer therefore has to increase the wages of the lower paid employee.
+The employer, therefore, has to increase the wages of the lower paid employee.

-3. The U.S. Hockey women’s team scored a big victory when USA Hockey finally agreed to give them a monthly stipend, travel insurance, and better bonus payouts.
+USA Hockey agreed to give women a monthly stipend, travel insurance, and better bonus payouts.
 This happened because the women’s team threatened to boycott the World Championship until they were given substantially higher pay since the men’s team was paid much higher employee wages.
 Though negotiations took over a year, the women’s team sent a good message to female athletes and employees around the world.
 The captain of the women’s team, Meghan Duggan said, "I hope what we did shows young girls, shows anyone, to stick together, stay strong, and fight for what you believe in."

 Though much has happened in the fight for equal pay, there is still much work to be done toward achieving true pay equity and paycheck fairness.
 Women are still severely underpaid, not guaranteed paid maternity leave, and nearly one in four women is harassed at work.